 (4) Client information shall be kept confidential at all times.

 (F) Hepatitis B vaccination series .
-An applicant for a Body Art Establishment shall provide to the Local Approving Authority and shall provide to the owner of any establishment in which the applicant intends to perform Body Art activity, valid documentation stating:
+An applicant for a Body Art Practitioner permit shall provide to the Local Approving Authority and shall provide to the owner of any establishment in which the applicant intends to perform Body Art activity, valid documentation stating:

 Certification of completed vaccination: